stefan-hoeck/idris2-elab-util/src/Doc/Generic2.md

-So, in order to derive a single instance of `Generic` automatically, we need to make sure that the data type in question has only parameters but no indices, and we either need to introduce conistent naming of parameters or reject data types with inconsistently named parameters.
+So, in order to derive a single instance of `Generic` automatically, we need to make sure that the data type in question has only parameters but no indices, and we either need to introduce consistent naming of parameters or reject data types with inconsistently named parameters.